darcylee/magic-vim/README.markdown

 ## Additional Syntaxes

-spf13-vim ships with a few additional syntaxes:
+magic-vim ships with a few additional syntaxes:

 * Markdown (bound to \*.markdown, \*.md, and \*.mk)
 * Twig